Northern State Parkway: First segment

-In March 1931, over a year removed from the Wheatley Hills debacle, Moses announced the beginning of construction of the Northern State Parkway in Nassau County.
-The groundbreaking ceremony for the first section of the Northern State was held on March 9, with Moses at the controls of a steam shovel on the estate owned by Nicholas Brady in North Hills.
-Construction a small segment from the New York City line, where it would eventually meet the Grand Central Parkway, and east to Searington Road and Mineola Boulevard.
-Five bridges would be constructed in the original contract: Willis Avenue in Mineola, Searington Road in North Hills, Shelter Rock Road and the Long Island Motor Parkway in Lakeville, and Middle Neck Road in Lake Success.
-The first project would cost about $350,000 (1931 USD).
+In March 1931, over a year removed from the Wheatley Hills debacle, Moses announced the start of the Northern State Parkway's construction in Nassau County.
+The groundbreaking ceremony for this segment was held on March 9, with Moses at the controls of a steam shovel on Nicholas Brady's estate in North Hills.
+The project saw a small segment be constructed from the New York City line – where it would eventually meet the Grand Central Parkway – and east to Searington Road and Willis Avenue.
+Five bridges would be constructed in the original contract: Willis Avenue in Roslyn Heights, Searington Road & Shelter Rock Road in North Hills, and the Long Island Motor Parkway & Lakeville Road in Lake Success.
+This first project cost roughly $350,000 (1931 USD).

 On June 6, New York City voted to approve the beginning of construction of the Grand Central Parkway, which would connect from the Interborough Parkway to the Northern State at Lake Success.
 Construction of the project would begin in 1932 with paving and landscaping.
 Governor Roosevelt announced on July 22 that he would come to the site where the Northern State and the Grand Central would eventually meet and lay a new cornerstone to mark the spot on July 26.
 The governor, who was touring throughout Nassau and Suffolk County, called the project a significant upgrade to provide the city with proper traffic outlets.
 Roosevelt laid mortar on the previously placed cornerstone, while Robert Moses announced that state aid would be requested.
-The day prior, the contract for grading of the new parkway from the city line to Lakeville Road along with construction of the Long Island Motor Parkway and Lakeville Road bridges was awarded.
-As Moses had warned, the LISPC requested over $5.5 million in funds for the projects to be completed in 1932.
+The day prior, the contract for grading of the new parkway from the city line to Lakeville Road – along with the construction of the Long Island Motor Parkway and Lakeville Road bridges – was awarded.
+The LISPC requested over $5.5 million in funds for the projects to be completed in 1932.
 All the land for it had been accepted to the commission, and a majority of the money went to paying for the Northern State Parkway.